 3.4 Antibacterial activity

 The extracts tested were sterile and did not inhibit the growth of P. aeruginosa.
 A bacterium is considered resistant when the inhibition diameter is ≤ 8 mm; sensitive when it is between 9 and 14 mm; very sensitive when it is between 15 and 19 mm; and extremely sensitive for a diameter greater than 20 mm [45].
 In contrast, the S. aureus ATCC and S. aureus 068 strains are very sensitive to the extracts.
 The antibacterial parameters, minimum inhibitory concentration (MIC) and bactericidal concentration (MBC), were determined using strains sensitive to the extracts (Table 6).
 The MIC and MBC are similar for Staphylococcus strains, except for DL, which is bactericidal (MBC/MIC = 2) for E. coli.
 In fact, an action profile is bactericidal if the MBC/MIC ratio is ≤ 2 [17, 18].
-The antibacterial activity observed could be explained by the presence of specialised metabolites (flavonoids, tannins and coumarins) [46, 47, 44], which have proven antimicrobial properties.
+The antibacterial activity observed could be explained by the presence of specialized metabolites (flavonoids, tannins and coumarins) [46, 47, 44], which have proven antimicrobial properties.

-Table 6 : Effectiveness of the recipe extraxts
+Table 6: Effectiveness of the recipe extracts